Domenic from Cambridge, Ontario

 You watch a 43 year old movie, then the star anticlimactically comes out to answer questions.
 He is accidentally funny, and then we all go home.
 3 hours of life l will never get back.

 Been a fan for decades but we left 40 minutes in... waste of money and time.
 Not funny...didnt know his lines without a teleprompter...if i wanted to read a biography of him, i can google it.
 He must be broke....what an embarrassment to his legacy.

 I brought my two boys, as their Christmas gift, to this show.
 It cost nearly $200.00 for the 3 of us and we are all big fans of the work of John Cleese.
 Unfortunately, there was very little mention of his life's work.
 The "show" mostly consisted of one sided political commentary, hypocritical comments about wealthy individuals and needless information about his ex-wives.
 He told a few lame ethnic jokes at the end but not once did we even crack a smile.
 The three of us sat through the bitter and humorless rantings of an angry old man and I for one felt like we were all just there to pay his alimony.
 The slide show behind him showed photos of people he was mentioning and an email address, no creativity, no irreverent humor.
 It was almost exactly 90 minutes and I would be grateful to have both the time and money back in my possession.

+Please note: The term Genesee Theater and/or John Cleese as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Genesee Theater and/or John Cleese and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Genesee Theater and/or John Cleese and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.